voegtlel/jtabletpresenter/README.md

  * `tools.document.new`: New Document (clear all)
  * `tools.document.clearPdf`: Clear the background PDF
  * `tools.document.openPdf`: Open a PDF for the background
- * `tools.screenshotAreaHide`: Take a screenshot of an area of the screen with hiding the window
+ * `tools.screenshotAreaHide`: Take a screenshot of an area of the screen with hiding the window and use the image tool
- * `tools.screenshotArea`: Take a screenshot of an area of the screen
+ * `tools.screenshotArea`: Take a screenshot of an area of the screen and use the image tool
- * `tools.screenshotFull`: Take a screenshot of a selectable screen
+ * `tools.screenshotFull`: Take a screenshot of a selectable screen and set as page background
- * `tools.screenshotDirect`: Take a screenshot of the screen under the cursor
+ * `tools.screenshotDirect`: Take a screenshot of the screen under the cursor and set as page background
  * `next`: Next page
  * `previous`: Previous page
  * `undo`: Undo